No items found.

 Mark Zuckerburg, Facebook CEO, Statement on acquiring Instagram.

-Even for the most reluctant, the allure of deal making is often too strong to resist.
-When Facebook acquired Instagram in 2012, paying $1 billion for the then - nascent photo sharing app, he may genuinely have thought it was the last time he’d open the checkbook.
-But fast forward less than ten years later and his company has been involved in 50 further transactions, including a $19 billion acquisition of Whatsapp in 2014.
+Even for the most reluctant, the allure of deal-making is often too strong to resist.
+When Facebook (now Meta) acquired then-nascent photo-sharing app Instagram for $1 billion in 2012, CEO Mark Zuckerberg may have genuinely believed it was the last time he’d open the checkbook.
+But fast forward less than ten years later and his company has been involved in 50 additional mergers and acquisitions, including the $19 billion purchase of Whatsapp in 2014.

-Facebook is not alone in its zeal for a deal: in the two decades since 2000, the Institute for Mergers, Acquisitions and Alliances (IMAA) estimates that, globally, there have been just short of 800,000 transactions with a value of approximately $57 trillion.
-And yet, by all accounts, around half of these deals will be poorly implemented, with managers neglecting to put in place a proper M&A integration framework.
+Facebook/Meta is not alone in its zeal for a deal.
+In the two decades since 2000, the Institute for Mergers, Acquisitions, and Alliances (IMAA) estimates that there have been just short of 800,000 M&A transactions globally, totaling approximately $57 trillion in value.
+Unfortunately, around half of these deals will be poorly implemented, with managers neglecting to put a proper M&A integration framework in place.

 Guide to Acquiring a Company